FZambia/centrifuge/docs/content/description.rst

 can specify ``localhost`` which is recommended if you want to keep Centrifuge behind a proxy (e.g.: Nginx).
 The port and the address will eventually be used by Tornado's TCPServer.

-In general you should provide path to JSON configuration file when starting Centrifuge instance using ``--config`` option.
-You can start Centrifuge without configuration file but this is not secure and must be used only during development.
+You should provide path to JSON configuration file when starting Centrifuge instance using ``--config`` option.
 Configuration file must contain valid JSON.
-But for now let's omit configuration file.
-By default Centrifuge will use insecure cookie secret, no administrative password, local SQLite storage as structure database and Memory engine (more about what is structure and what is engine later).

 So the final command to start one instance of Centrifuge will be